jedevc/fyp-report/report.md

 # Design

-To solve the problems detailed above, and inspired by existing work, we present `vulnspec`, a new programming language that encodes specifications of vulnerable programs, and command line utility to interface with it.
-Vulnspec shares many similarities with low-level systems languages, as it is transpiled to C.
+To solve the problems detailed above, and inspired by existing work, we present `vulnspec`, a new domain-specific programming language that encodes specifications of vulnerable programs.
+Vulnspec can be interfaced with using a flexible command line interface, or using a Python API, producing C code, binaries and environments ready for players to solve.

-As opposed to other prior work in binary challenge generation, such as AutoCTF [@autoctf], we take a top-down approach, which is inspired by the configuration of SecGen [@secgen] and Blinker [@blinker].
-Instead of taking working programs and modifying them to contain vulnerabilities, we take a vulnerability description and produce a program that contains that vulnerability, generating the surrounding context as neccessary.

-We take the view that the actual mechanics of the program are less important than the vulnerability that the program expresses.
-This allows a challenge designer to focus on creating a specification that details the vulnerabilities, without worrying about the surrounding context.
-Specifically, we extend the idea of templating to produce our own domain-specific language that transpiles to C, and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in creating exploits.
+We take a top-down approach, which is inspired by the configuration of SecGen and Blinker.
+Instead of taking working programs and modifying them to contain vulnerabilities (like AutoCTF), we take a vulnerability description and produce a program that contains that vulnerability, introducing variation and context around it.
+Specifically, we extend the idea of simple templating to produce our own language that transpiles to C, and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in designing exploitable challenges.

 ## Goals

 The `vulnspec` language and tooling has been built to satisfy a number of design goals, that have been criticial in choosing which functionality to prioritize building and implementing.

-In deciding these goals, we consider three main parties: the challenge designer (who creates the challenge), the challenge solver (who solves challenges for points or academic marks), and the competition organizer (who oversees the process, awards points, and distributes challenges to players).
+In these goals, we consider three main
+parties: the challenge designer, the challenge solver, and the competition organizer.

 The challenge creator should be able to: